stub42/cassandra-charm/README.md

 a proxy server, such as squid or devpi.

+## Oracle Java SE

+Cassandra recommends using Oracle Java SE 7.
+Unfortunately, this software is accessible only after accepting Oracle's click-through license making deployments using it much more cumbersome.
+You will need to download the Oracle Java SE 7 Server Runtime for Linux, and place the tarball at a URL accessible to your deployed units.
+The config item `private_jre_url` needs to be set to this URL.

+The recommended Java version is expected to change, as Java SE 7 public releases cease as of April 2015.

 # Usage

 To relate the Cassandra charm to a service that understands how to talk to